swarnimcodes/smarniw.xyz/content/posts/turepo.md

 # Me and Emacs

-I have been an Emacs user since 4-5 years now.
+I have been an Emacs user for 4-5 years now.
 Although admittedly I have also been a (Neo)Vim user for a longer duration than I have used Emacs.
 I still switch back-and-forth between the two depending on the task at hand and my mood.
 I have also tried 100s of other text-editors but none seem to stick with me as these two.
 I can never get enough of the extensibility of Emacs and obviously [Magit](https://magit.vc/) holds me hostage, like every other Emacs user xD.
-And obviously the efficiency of vim is not unknown.
+And each child has heard the legend's of Vim's efficiency.

 Each day I used Emacs, I felt like the power to create was at my fingertips but I could never find something to create that I found worthwhile; something that I myself would use